In this section you will find answers to frequently asked questions on:

 - Avoiding using the rinse and hold function

-- Washing with any silver plated materials
+- Avoiding washing with any silver plated materials

 What are Sabatier Knives?